-I think Carey should have been concerned, and before Mr S' application, that it had received apparently similar applications from the same unregulated introducer and over a short period of time.
+I think Carey should have been concerned, and before Ms T's applications, that it had received a number of apparently similar applications from the same unregulated introducer and over a seemingly short period of time.
 Particularly where it seems that most, if not all, of these customers had signed direct unadvised SIPP applications and had written similar statements for doing so on the form, while waiving their SIPP cancellation rights.
-I say this because, in similar cases with our Service against Carey involving the same introducer and investment, I can see that customers who were introduced to Carey by Firm C completed the SIPP application for direct clients (like Mr S) and that these contained a handwritten statement all along similar lines to Mr S', whose SIPP application form said that 'My own research has drawn a satisfactory conclusion and I see no reason to involve a financial adviser'.
+I say this because, in similar cases with our Service against Carey involving the same introducer and investment, I can see that customers (like Ms T) that were introduced to Carey by Firm C completed the SIPP application for direct clients and that these contained a handwritten statement all along similar lines to Ms T's, whose March 2014 application form said that 'After my own extension research I am happy not to include additional services from a financial adviser'.

-In addition, while a number of customers initially set out on the SIPP application that they wanted to invest via Cornhill on an advisory basis, shortly after they applied to Carey to change the stockbroker to Firm D. It seems most of the customers also said on their Cornhill application forms that were sent to Carey that they didn't have any experience of share dealing, no investment experience was noted down when asked and yet most, if not all, the customers said they wanted to invest on a medium or medium/high risk basis.
-And despite not having previously noted down any investment experience on their Cornhill applications, it appears that such customers, like Mr S, went on to say on their Firm D application (that was also sent to Carey) that they now had previous advisory broking experience and most, if not all, gave similar, if not the same, answers in respect of the type of investments they'd previously invested in.
+In addition, while a number of customers initially set out on the SIPP application that they wanted to invest via Cornhill on an advisory basis, shortly after they applied to change the stockbroker to Firm D. It seems most of the customers also said on their Cornhill application forms that were sent to Carey that they didn't have any experience of share dealing, no investment experience was noted down when asked and yet most, if not all, the customers said they wanted to invest on a medium or medium/high risk basis.
+And despite not having previously noted down any investment experience on their Cornhill applications, it appears that such customers went on to say on the Firm D application (that was also sent to Carey) that they now had previous advisory broking experience and most, if not all, gave similar, if not the same, answers in respect of the type of investments they'd previously invested in.

-Most, if not all customers, also went on to give the same, or similarly worded, execution only instructions to Firm D to invest the majority of their SIPP pension monies in a few high-risk investments (including Emmit and Eligere, as in Mr S' case), against their initial investment mandate.
-I recognise Carey wasn't provided with a copy of the execution only instructions sent to Firm D at the time (which I'll come back to later).
-However, it's unclear if Carey was sent a copy of the contract note for Mr S setting out which investments had been made and how much had been invested just after these had been made - Mr S doesn't appear to have ticked the box on his Firm D application form to confirm that he didn't want to receive copies of such notes, which I'm aware would have otherwise been sent to Carey.
-And, in some cases I've seen against Carey involving the same introducer and similar investments made via Firm D, the contract notes were sent and addressed to Carey on behalf of the scheme member shortly after the investments were made.
+Most, if not all customers, also went on to give the same, or similarly worded, execution only instructions to Firm D to invest the majority of their SIPP pension monies in a few high risk investments (including Emmit and Global, as in Ms T's case), against their initial investment mandate.
+I recognise Carey wasn't provided with a copy of the execution only instructions sent to Firm D at the time.
+And that in Ms T's case she ticked a box on her Firm D application form to say that she didn't want to receive a copy of the contract notes setting out which investments had been made and how much had been invested after these had been made.
+However, in some cases I've seen against Carey involving the same introducer and similar investments made via Firm D, the contract notes were sent and addressed to Carey on behalf of the scheme member shortly after the investments were made.